sentryco/sentryco.github.io/_posts/2023-09-01-Introducing-sentry-1.0.0.md

-Introducing Sentry 1.0 (An offline password manager for macOS and iOS) <!--more-->
+Introducing Sentry 1.0 (An offline credential manager for macOS and iOS) <!--more-->

 After 3 years of building in stealth (10k+ dev hours, with more than $400.000 in funding) our moonshot technology is finally seeing the light of day.